CluelessBiker/project3-layer-cakes/README.md

 ### Frameworks, Libraries & Programs Used
 - GitPod - to create my html files & styling sheet before pushing the project to Github.
 - GitHub - to store my repository for submission.
-- Lucid - to create the mock up prior to beginning
+- Lucid - to create the mock up prior to beginning the project.
 - Heroku - to deploy the live version of the terminal

 ## Deployment